10 Top-Rated Attractions & Things to Do in Folkestone

 Official site: www.eurotunnel.com/

-Temporary exhibits are also featured (check the attraction's website for details of upcoming events).
+The war years are also featured in the "Frontline" exhibit.
 A gift shop is located on the premises.

 Official site: https://folkestonemuseum.co.uk